 - The use of the Bible

 - Liturgy and Worship

 - Ecclesiology in an Ecumenical Context

 Students who leave the University of Oxford with graduate qualifications in Theology enter a variety of careers all around the world.
-The majority who gain the Postgraduate Diploma in Applied Theology either progress to further study, usually in the MTh in Applied Theology, or secure employment as, for example, vicars, priests or church workers.
+The majority who graduate with the Postgraduate Diploma in Applied Theology either progress to further study, usually in the MTh in Applied Theology, or secure employment in Christian ministry or other faith-based pastoral work.
 Some progress to careers such as school teachers, social workers or military officers.